KongLongGeFDU/PFDial/README.md

 Paper Link:https://arxiv.org/abs/2503.06706v1

 ## Guide
 The raw data is stored in the `/PFDial-Raw_Data` folder in the form of quintuples with IDs.
+Folder `PFDial-H-Raw_Data` contains the raw data for hard-bench dataset.

 We provide training data in `/PFDial-SFT_Data` and training scripts using openRLHF in `/PFDial-Raw_Data` for reference.